 to the last.
 Do not summarize."

 Compare the output to what you saved.
-Anything missing = truncated.
-Shorten by removing background prose and keeping only rules.
+Anything missing = truncated or deweighted.
+Remove background prose and keep only rules so the whole ruleset fits and stays high-weight.

 Step 5: Reduce Project Files that fight the rule

-If you said “TypeScript only” but the Files panel has 8 Python files, the corpus outvotes the rule.
+If you said “TypeScript only” but the Files panel has eight Python files, the corpus out-votes the rule.
 Either:

 - Remove the Python files, or